CESNET/metacentrum-user-docs/docs/software/sw-list/picard.md

 ## Usage

 !!! warning
-    Be aware that Picard needs defined `SCRATCHDIR` variable for successful running.
+    Be aware that Picard needs a defined `$SCRATCHDIR` variable for successful running.

 !!! warning
     To run Picard version <= 2.22.1  you need Java as well - load manually `module add jdk/`.